 Whether you're doing test prep or just trying to get your grades up, tutoring can be a big help with your college preparation.
-Ask your school or your agency if there are any college resources available.
+Ask your school, your agency, or your coach if there are any college guidance or tutoring resources available.